excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `renderFooter`

-Function that renders (returns JSX) custom UI footer.
-For example, you can use this to render language picker that was previously being rendered by Excalidraw itself (for now,you'll need to implement your own language picker).
+A function that renders (returns JSX) custom UI footer.
+For example, you can use this to render a language picker that was previously being rendered by Excalidraw itself (for now, you'll need to implement your own language picker).